we-ai/stream-Firestore-to-BigQuery/Readme.md

 --ingress-settings=internal-only
 ```

-The `syncBatchedUpdatesToTables` function is responsible for merging the buffered data into the tartet tables in dataset (default name `firestore_streram`).
+The `sync-batched-updates-to-tables` function is responsible for merging the buffered data into the target tables in dataset (default name `firestore_streram`).
 HTTP requests to this function can be scheduled using Cloud Scheduler or triggered manually.